List of Puella Magi Madoka Magica characters: Oriko Magica characters

 A very hardworking man who promised to work for the greater good of everyone.
 His intention was to reform corrupt governmental policies and eventually bring peace to the entire world.
 This heavily inspired Oriko's goal and methods as a magical girl.
-However, it was revealed that he was a secretly unscrupulous man who had been falsifying fund records, and he hung himself to avoid prosecution, leaving Oriko behind to become a scapegoat in his place.
+However, it was revealed that he was a secretly unscrupulous man who had been falsifying fund records, and he hanged himself to avoid prosecution, leaving Oriko behind to become a scapegoat in his place.
 Even so, she refers to him respectfully as "her father in Heaven" and states that she never fully stopped wanting to love or protect him.